-This report describes the Council's duty to determine and publish a housing allocations scheme and presents a draft scheme, following consultation.
+This report describes the Council's duty to determine and publish a housing allocations scheme and presents a draft scheme, following agreement of the Strategic Housing Panel on 22 April 2009.

 That the Executive be recommended to approve the draft scheme attached as Appendices 1, 2 and 3.